Invincible Youth: Media release

 In Japan, Invincible Youth received a DVD release in 5 Volumes released on May 3, 2011 under Broadway Entertainment.
 The show was re-released in 9 volumes on June 3 of the same year.
-The second season was released in Japan in 11 volumes on August 05 and October 7, 2011.
+The second season was released in Japan in 11 volumes on August 5 and October 7, 2011.

 KBS's official YouTube channel KBS World released the full show on YouTube on 2013.
 The first season gathered over 22,000,000 views while the second season experienced a drastic fall in views gathering only about 2,000,000 views.
-Overall the show amassed over 25,000,000 veiws making it one of the channel's most-watched shows of all time.
+Overall the show amassed over 25,000,000 views making it one of the channel's most-watched shows of all time.